cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 ### Summary

 In short, if the generation of HTML isn't involved, don't use a helper.
 If what you're trying to do is formatting-related, use a presenter.
-If neither applies, see if a partial makes sense, otherwise just stick it in the view!
+If neither applies, see if a partial makes sense, otherwise it probably belongs directly in the view.

 ---